AnjnaAj/Customer-Retention-Analysis/README.md

 - Customers with **low engagement** show higher churn probability
 - Customers with **short tenure (< 6 months)** are more likely to churn
 - A small segment contributes disproportionately to overall churn
-- Higher activity levels strongly correlate with better retention
+- Increased interaction strongly correlates with higher retention

 ### 💡 Business Recommendations
 - Target high-risk customers with personalized campaigns